Little Rock Air Force Base, Ark. --

-She realized how much she agreed with the chaplain and chaplain assistants mindsets while she was there.
+She realized how much the chaplain and chaplain assistants mindsets resonated with her.
 When it came down to selecting a new career, it made sense to her to be involved in something that meant so much to her.

-“Instead of thinking that a building or a plane was the most important thing in the Air Force, they actually thought the people were,” Hubert said.
 “It was cool realizing that someone believed the Air Force’s best asset is the people.”
+Hubert said.

 Hubert didn’t want Airmen to feel unimportant and wanted to be able to help them have a support system if needed.

 “I’ve been on the other side where you don’t believe you have support from anyone else,” Hubert said.

 She wanted more people to know about the helping agencies they would otherwise only learn about in First Term Airman’s Class or Airman Leadership School, and perhaps then forget.

 With her new motivation and goal, the chaplain assistant select shipped off to technical training to hone her craft.

 Now a chaplain assistant at Little Rock Air Force Base, Arkansas, Hubert handles a variety of operations, from administration, to walk-ins for chaplain’s visits to engaging with the units on base.
 She manages all this while serving as a neutral representative for service members.